 Hawaiian Insurance Group

-Until further notice, HIG will extend payment due dates by 30 calendar days beyond what is printed on your invoice.
+- Payment Due Dates – Until further notice, HIG will extend payment due dates by 30 calendar days beyond what is printed on your invoice.
+Please contact HIG’s office at (808) 536-2777 for more information.

 - They are proactively waiving all late fees assessed for insureds with premiums less than $50,000 from March 15th through April 30th.
 You will not need to do anything for this to occur.